 All unsealed roads must be inspected not less than at three monthly intervals and that maintenance work be carried out when necessary.
 Maintenance grading will be carried out at least twice per year on unsealed roads which are milk tanker or school bus routes

 For bridges within the City of Victor Harbor please refer to the link.

 Street Sweeping Schedule

 The sweeping of the City of Victor Harbor road network is currently contracted to Envirosweep.

-For a guide to the Street Sweeping Schedule for the City of Victor Harbor please follow the link.
+For a map of the Street Sweeping Schedule for the City of Victor Harbor please click here.

 Please refer to the Permits and Licences, Roads and Traffic menu.

 Other Road Information

 Road Reserve - Rights of Way

 Council does not involve itself in the maintenance of road reserves which are the subject of private treaties or rights of way.